isomorphic-software/smartclient-docs/classes/SelectItem.md

 **Flags**: IRW

 ---
+## Attr: SelectItem.initialSort

+### Description
+An array of [SortSpecifier](../reference.md#object-sortspecifier) objects used to set up the initial sort configuration for this pickList.
+If specified, this will be used instead of any [PickList.sortField](PickList.md#attr-picklistsortfield) specified.

+### Groups

+- sorting

+**Flags**: IR

+---
+## Attr: SelectItem.singleClickFolderToggle

+### Description
+When this item is showing a [tree-based picker](PickList.md#attr-picklistdatasettype), the default behavior is for folder open-state to be toggled by double-clicking.
+Set this attribute to true to toggle folders on a single-click instead.

+Note: when set to true, users can only choose leaf-nodes, since clicking folders would simply toggle them.

+**Flags**: IRW

+---
 ## Attr: SelectItem.allowMultiCharSearch

 ### Description
 By default, if multiple keys are pressed in quick succession, a SelectItem will buffer them together and use the resulting multi-char string when searching.
 Set this attribute to false to force the item to match only one character at a time.

+**Flags**: IRW

+---
+## Attr: SelectItem.defaultToFirstOption

+### Description
+Select the first option as the default value for this SelectItem.

+If options are derived from a dataSource, the first value returned by the server will be used, otherwise the first value in the valueMap.
+Note that setting this property to true will trigger a fetch at soon as the form is created, because the form will try to establish a default value at that time.

+If enabled, this setting overrides [SelectItem.defaultValue](#attr-selectitemdefaultvalue) and [SelectItem.defaultDynamicValue](#method-selectitemdefaultdynamicvalue).

+### Groups

+- formValues

 **Flags**: IRW